 The parties agree to the following:

 Arrangement.
-Developer agrees to provide to Recipient, the software ECM Library, the (Product), and Recipient accepts the Product, subject to the terms of this Agreement.
-Recipient agrees to test and evaluate the Product as provided herein, report to Developer with respect to the usefulness and functionality of Product, and return the Product to Developer at the conclusion the Beta Test, all pursuant to this Agreement.
+Developer agrees to provide to Recipient, the software ECM Library (the "Product"), and Recipient accepts the Product, subject to the terms of this Agreement.
+Recipient agrees to test and evaluate the Product as provided herein, report to Developer with respect to the usefulness and functionality of Product, and return the Product to Developer at the conclusion the Beta Test.

 Non-Disclosure.